bitlogik/Conserity/README.md

 What does it protect ?
 Conserity strengthens your server security and encrypts your data on the disk.
 It protects against :

 * Unauthorized access in your server (more difficult to break in)
 * Data read from the disk, or from any backup, disk snapshot,...
 * Spying or wiretapping of the web session of the users (web server is configured for security)

 What does it NOT protect ?
 It does NOT protect against :

 * Authorized legitimate access in the server (rogue employee, accidental deletion,...)
 * A present "hole" in the server used softwares (OpenSSL, nginx,...)
 * Your own web app leaks, for example if it gives some secrets to anyone
-* A user of the web app is hacked/infected, so the data (s)he's reading is leaked.
+* A user of the web app is hacked/infected, so the data (s)he\'s reading is leaked.
 * Data deletion.
 Conserity is not a backup system.
 Nevertheless, it helps to backup, since any data in the protected folder is securely encrypted.

 Why is my email address needed ?